-The likelihood profile over the ln(R0) parameter (Figure 21 and Table 13) indicated tensions among the likelihood components, with the length compositions (and the survey biomass indices, to a lesser extent) tending to force ln(R0) away from lower values and the age-at-length compositions tending to force ln(R0) away from higher values.
+The likelihood profile over the $\ln(R0)$ parameter (Figure 25 and Table 15) indicated tensions among the likelihood components, with the length-compositions (and the survey biomass indices, to a lesser extent) tending to force $\ln(R0)$ away from lower values and the age-at-length compositions tending to force $\ln(R0)$ away from higher values.
 These tensions among the different data sources were also evident during the tuning of the base model, which took numerous iterations to converge.
+Also, the profile indicates that the survey indices provide little information regarding the scale of the stock.